source:techrepublic.com

 Today’s job market has never been so competitive and consequently job seekers need to ensure they are using every bit of tech available to them to track down and apply for new roles.
 Every candidate who is serious about rising above the competition will use the online job boards coupled with email alerts to hunt down the best opportunities.

 Once suitable vacancies have been located, savvy candidates will opt for an ATS-safe CV and develop a strong LinkedIn profile to accompany it.
-Job seekers will also appreciate the role Twitter and Wordpress have to play in building their profile and establishing credibility.
+Job seekers will also appreciate the role Twitter and WordPress have to play in building their profile and establishing credibility.
 A little time invested in careers-related tech now can open doors to a world of opportunities beyond the wildest dreams of those early classified ad printers.